milanglacier/yarepl.nvim/README.md

     -- text?
 This feature would be helpful if you want to ensure that your view -- stays updated with the latest REPL output. scroll_to_bottom_after_sending = true,
+    os = {
+        -- some hacks on Windows. macOS and Linux users can -- simply ignore them, and the default options are recommended for -- Windows user.
+        windows = {
+            -- Send a final `\r` to the REPL with delay, send_delayed_cr_after_sending = true,
+        },
+    },
 }
 ```